achhabra77/OTW_Bandit_Solution_Set/README.md

 The SSH folder contains directions to authenticate to the Over the Wire Bandit levels via SSH on Linux and Windows platforms.

+A PDF, titled OTW_Bandit_Passwords_Level_0_33, contains passwords to authenticate to each level.

 *******************************************************
 Over the Wire - Bandit - Website/URL
 *******************************************************